Cubs vs. Diamondbacks Player Props Betting Odds

-Corbin Carroll and Cody Bellinger are two of the top players with prop bets for the taking when the Arizona Diamondbacks and the Chicago Cubs square off at Wrigley Field on Thursday (starting at 7:40 PM ET).
+Cody Bellinger is one of the top players with prop bets for the taking when the Arizona Diamondbacks and the Chicago Cubs meet at Wrigley Field on Friday (first pitch at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!